 I went back two years later with six years experience and they did say complimentary things about me.
 They told me they wished they could find me qualified, that I deserved it, but they just couldn't give anyone with only six years experience the nod.
 I was told I was doing everything right, and to just keep doing what I was doing, but do it for more years.

 So I did.
 But when I went back several years later, I got more of the same.
 As in other years, I faced a totally arbitrary mix of volunteers who do this in their spare time, always a different mix, the luck of the draw, and depending on who’s there, the groups can go either way, depending on how the personalities in the room see it and what they say to each other.

-One problem: if a candidate has a bad day or a bad question or two, the candidate can blow 10 or 12 evaluations at once.
+One problem: if a candidate has a bad day or a bad question or two, the candidate can blow up to 12 evaluations at once.

 I was, however, eventually found qualified, after 15 years of experience by three of the groups who do the judging of the would-be judges.

 Here are the “good” things two of the others who found me unqualified said then (and only two at the time actually wrote things; now it's three): “Ms. McGrath is praised for her temperament and is a prolific writer in legal journals…."
 "Ms. McGrath has an extensive background in legal analysis and writing and is active in community affairs.”

 Sounds like someone we’d like to see be a judge, right?
 Read these things again: good temperament.
 Prolific writer in legal journals.
 Extensive background in legal analysis and writing.
 And active in the community.